 Ans: Use ArrayList & then, based on the index value of the check box at X th position, perform the needed operation on the checkbox.
 ArrayList returns an array containing all the list elements in a PROPER sequence.

 For freshers, the recruiter is not concentrating on the depth of technical skills but looking at how the candidate can deal with real-time situations.
-So for that, they ask these types of questions; recruiters can gain insight into a candidate’s potential to adapt, learn and grow on the job and identify those with the skills and aptitude required to succeed in the role.
+So for that, they ask these questions; recruiters can gain insight into a candidate’s potential to adapt, learn, and grow on the job and identify those with the skills and aptitude required to succeed in the role.

-- If you need more time to complete any task and the given time is very less, what will you do as a tester?
+• What will you do as a tester if you need more time to complete any task and the given time is much less?

-- You have 20 bugs, and you need to fix them as well as you need to run the regression.
+• You have 20 bugs and need to fix them and run the regression.
 You are only two people in a team.
-How will you do it, and which one will you give priority to?
+How will you do it, and which one will you prioritize?

 Scenario Based Interview Questions for Test Lead